ExpediaGroup/graphql-component/README.md

   - `context` - an optional object { namespace, factory } for contributing to context.
   - `directives` - an optional object containing custom schema directives.
   - `useMocks` - enable mocks.
-  - `preserveMockResolvers` - preserve type resolvers in mock mode.
+  - `preserveResolvers` - preserve type resolvers in mock mode.
   - `mocks` - an optional object containing mock types.
   - `dataSources` - an array of data sources instances to make available on `context.dataSources` .
   - `dataSourceOverrides` - overrides for data sources in the component tree.